microsoft/Build25-LAB304/4-Debugging/README.md

 ## Overview

 Playwright's UI Mode offers an intuitive visual interface for running and debugging tests interactively.
 When a test fails, UI Mode displays comprehensive details such as error messages, call logs, and page snapshots, making it easier to pinpoint issues.
-Additionally, you can streamline troubleshooting by using the **Copy Prompt** button in the Errors tab—simply paste the copied prompt into GitHub Copilot Chat in VS Code to get AI-powered explanations and suggested fixes for your test failures.
+Additionally, you can streamline troubleshooting by using the **Copy Prompt** button in the Errors tab.
+Simply paste the copied prompt into GitHub Copilot Chat in VS Code to get AI-powered explanations and suggested fixes for your test failures.

 ## Running Tests in UI Mode